 This gesture signifies the warding off evil which is performed by raising the index and the little finger and folding the other fingers.
 It helps in reducing sickness or negative thoughts.

 This gesture denotes the fiery thunderbolt that symbolizes the five elements, i.e. air, water, fire, earth, and metal.
 It is performed with the help of right fist, left-hand forefinger, which placed by enclosing the erect forefinger of the left hand in the right fist with the tip of the right forefinger touching (or curled around) the tip of the left forefinger.

 7. Vitarka Mudra

 It signifies the discussion and transmission of the teachings of the Buddha.
-It is performed by joining the tips of the thumb and the index fingers together while keeping the other fingers straight, which is just like to Abhaya Mundra and varada mudra but in this Mundra the thumbs touching the index fingers.
+It is performed by joining the tips of the thumb and the index fingers together while keeping the other fingers straight, which is just like to Abhaya Mudra and varada mudra but in this Mudra the thumbs touching the index fingers.

 8. Abhaya Mudra

 It is a gesture of fearlessness or blessing that represents the protection, peace, benevolence and dispelling of fear.
 It is performed with the help of right hand by raising to shoulder height with a bent arm and the face of the palm will be facing outward with fingers upright whereas the left hand hanging down while standing.
 This gesture is characteristic of Buddha Shakyamuni and Dhyani Buddha Amoghasiddhi.

 This gesture denotes the supreme enlightenment by connecting oneself with divine universal energy.
 It is performed with the help of both the hand, which placed at the heart and the index fingers touching and pointing upwards and the remaining fingers intertwined.